By your sixth week of pregnancy, you’re beginning to notice the changes in your body and your pregnancy hormones are in overdrive.

 - Drink plenty of fluids, especially if you’ve been vomiting.

-- Ask your doctor if it’s okay to take ginger capsules or ginger tea, which may bring relief.
+- Ask your doctor if you can take ginger capsules or ginger tea, which may bring relief.

 - Although studies on the effectiveness of vitamin B6 for relieving morning sickness are inconclusive, the American Congress of Obstetrics and Gynecology recommends taking vitamin B6 supplements, when approved by your doctor.